 Use a hatchet to cut it down (or cheat like me, use a saw – first penalty point).

-Aim is to hollow it out.
+The aim is to hollow it out.

-Draw the cutting-lines on the top of the log (to get equal parts) & split it in 8 with a hatchet – see why you need that straight-grained wood?
+Draw the cutting lines on the top of the log (to get equal parts) & split it in 8 with a hatchet – see why you need that straight-grained wood?

-Once you’ve got those 8 parts you’ll cut off their tips, leaving just 15 to 20mm (half inch) from the side.
+Once you’ve got those 8 parts you’ll cut off their tips, leaving just 15 to 20mm (half an inch) from the side.

-While hatching the log your cut respects the grain of the wood & you’ll obtain a perfect contact between every piece.
+While hatching the log your cut respects the grain of the wood & you’ll obtain perfect contact between every piece.

-Let it all dry in a well ventilated area.
+Let it all dry in a well-ventilated area.

-Your mug needs a handle.
+Your beer mug needs a handle.
 Not just any handle, a strong handle – you want to raise all that beer, no?
 Look for some natural wooden elbows or fork-style branches.

 Peel it & let it dry.